Obtain the thumbprint for an OpenID Connect identity provider

 Important

-If the thumbprint you obtained does not match the one you see in the console, you should not create the OIDC provider in the console.
-Instead, you should wait a while and then try again to create the OIDC provider, ensuring that the thumbprints match before you create the provider.
-If the thumbprints still do not match after a second attempt, use the IAM Forum to contact AWS.
+If the thumbprint you obtained does not match the one you see in the IAM OIDC identity provider thumbprint details, you should not use the OIDC provider.
+Instead, you should delete the created OIDC provider and then try again to create the OIDC provider after some time has passed.
+Verify that the thumbprints match before you use the provider.
+If the thumbprints still do not match after a second attempt, use the IAM Forum

 Install OpenSSL